-Shadow IT Discovery · Cloudflare for Teams documentation
+Shadow IT Discovery

 - Application.
 This field shows each SaaS application’s name and logo.

 - Application type.
-This field shows the application type Teams has assigned to each application.
+This field shows the application type Cloudflare Zero Trust has assigned to each application.

 - Application status.
-This field shows an application's status.
+This field shows an application’s status .

 - Secured.
 This field shows whether the application is currently secured behind Access.